ctm/yld/src/running/past/2023/resolutions-stink.md

 year](https://www.strava.com/activities/8473162718) was a good idea.
 OTOH, this cements my picture in the urban dictionary next to the phrase "boy ain't right."

+[^1]: the hot-spot I had on my right foot made itself known by the end of the run, but it wasn't even uncomfortable; it was just barely present.
+The day after this race, I had a 24 mile training run with a 40 pound pack.
+Even with ibuprofen and acetaminophen my hot-spot screamed.